VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 In vim we begin this process by searching the word under the cursor, for this we press the `*` key.
 Then we press the sequence `cgn` to replace the next match.
 If we want to repeat this action we press the `.` key.
 If we want to ignore a match we move to the next with `n`.

-If there is something vim does well is automating keypresses.
 We can make this process a lot more convenient by making a keybinding.

 ```vim
 nnoremap <leader>j *``cgn